Trial-In-Error/poll.js/README.md

 ---------------------------------
 To run unit tests, `mocha` from the project directory.
 This will run the unit tests, then the integration tests.

 Note that the unit tests WILL DELETE THE DATABASE!!!
 You have been warned.
 Also note that the integration tests require the Selenium web driver.
+The unit tests are conducted using mocha and should.js.

 Coverage Reports
 ---------------------------------